lou-pastorino/project-management-app/README.md

 This app can be used to assign members of an organisation to different teams for different projects.

-## Table of Contents

-- [Description] (#description)

 ## Description

 The Project Management App is a simple app created using React and React Router.
+The point of building this simple app was to practise and showcase my ability to build a React application using React Router, state and hooks.

 ## Usage